bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

 ![Volcanoes](http://i.imgur.com/DtVwYQH.png)

 -----
-##<strong>Volunteer Data Creation</strong>
+##<strong>How to Fill the Gaps - Volunteer Data Creation</strong>

 To assist USGS's Volcano Disaster Assistance Program, USAID/OFDA's Indonesian programs, and the broader humanitarian community's capacity to plan and respond to eruptions at the target volcanoes, a data creation event centered around the OpenStreetMap platform may be an optimal way to both create data and engage the local Indonesian community.
+This event would promote the creation of data on the location and distribution of buildings, roads and agricultural fields around a 50 km radius of their 10 volcanoes.

 ###What is Volunteer Data Creation?